droonga/droonga.org/ja/reference/catalog/version2/index.md

 #### `weight` {#parameter-slice-weight}

 Abstract
 : Specifies the share in the slices.
-Only avaible when the `slicer` is ratio-scaled.
+Only available when the `slicer` is ratio-scaled.

 Value
 : A numeric value.